daherb/corpus-services-ng/doc/List_of_corpus_functions.md

 The function has a fixing option: false
 The function can be used on:
 ComaData

+FlextextPunctuationChecker:   This class issues warnings if the flextext file contains punctuation marks causing problems when conversion to EXMARaLDA is being done
+The function has a fixing option: true
+The function can be used on:
+FlextextData

 GeneralTransformer:   This class runs an xsl transformation on files.
 The function has a fixing option: true